codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 1. Name - Any name of your choosing, that will represent your cluster context in Codefresh.
 Do not use spaces, dots or other strange characters in the name.

 {:start="2"}
-2. Host - The full URL of the Kubernetes API endpoints including protocol and port
+2. Host - The full URL of the Kubernetes API endpoints including protocol and port.

 {:start="3"}
-3. Certificate - The Kubernetes service account certificate used for the integration with Codefresh (base64 encoded)
+3. Certificate - The Kubernetes service account certificate used for the integration with Codefresh (base64 encoded).

 {:start="4"}
-4. Token - The Kubernetes service account token used for the integration with Codefresh (base64 encoded)
+4. Token - The Kubernetes service account token used for the integration with Codefresh (base64 encoded).

 {% include image.html
   lightbox="true"